vici0uz/seq_iics/README.md

 - barcodes
 - your_samplesheet.tsv
 - your_reference.fasta
-- a config.json file with next structure
+- a config.json file with the following structure

 ```
 {